 Blogger can have a mind of it's own at times, so if you click on a year and get NO menu, click on the arrow next to the year, and you should get the list of months for that year to help you navigate a bit easier.
 To return to the homepage, you can click on the tab for the current year.
-Several blogs are in production, with articles on Madonna and Transvision Vamp due over the next few months.
-If my Windows problems continue, there may be some shorter blogs published beforehand - all were lined up for uploading at some point, it's just they were planned to appear further into the future.
+Several blogs are in production, with an article on Madonna due next month.
+My Windows 10 glitch continues, so there may be some shorter blogs published thereafter - all were lined up for uploading at some point, it's just they were planned to appear further into the future.

 You can email me at firstname.lastname@example.org, and if you can add any information, you can add comments to the blog using the link at the bottom of the relevant page.
 Regards, Jason.